Kunihiko Takahashi

-Kunihiko Takahashi (高橋 邦彦, Takahashi Kunihiko) (born March 4, 1969 in Nagasaki) is a Japanese professional pool player and a WPA World Nine-ball Champion.
+Kunihiko Takahashi (高橋 邦彦, Takahashi Kunihiko) (born March 4, 1969) is a Japanese professional pool player and a WPA World Nine-ball Champion.
 Nicknamed "the Sniper".

 He began practicing pool at 17 and turned professional in 1996.
 In 1998, he won the WPA World Nine-ball Championship by defeating the reigning champion, Johnny Archer, in the final match.
 He became the second World Nine-ball Champion from Japan, after Takeshi Okumura, who won it in 1994.
 In 1999, Takahashi won the ESPN Ultimate Shootout, earning him US$40,000.

 Four years later, Takahashi was three stages away from a second world title when he lost to Earl Strickland, who would later win the championship.
 Takahashi was critical of the Strickland's behavior during the match: "I lost up here.
 Strickland shows no sportsmanship.
 He played very well.
 But no sportsmanship."
 Strickland denied the allegation of unsportsmanlike conduct.